Key events since George Floyd's arrest and death

 MINNEAPOLIS (AP) — A timeline of key events that began with George Floyd's arrest on May 25, 2020, by four police officers in Minneapolis:

-May 25 — Two Minneapolis police officers respond to a call of a possible forgery shortly after 8 p.m. at a corner grocery.
-They encounter a Black man later identified as George Floyd.
-As they struggle to get him into a squad car, two more officers arrive.
-Floyd ends up face down on the street, with his hands cuffed behind him.
-Officer Derek Chauvin places his knee on Floyd's neck and holds it there for about nine minutes while bystanders shout at him to get off Floyd.
-Bystander video shows Floyd crying out “I can't breathe” multiple times, then going limp before paramedics arrive.
-Floyd is pronounced dead at a hospital.
+May 25 — Minneapolis police officers respond to a call shortly after 8 p.m. about a possible forgery at a corner grocery and encounter a Black man later identified as George Floyd, who struggles and ends up handcuffed and face-down in the street.
+Officer Derek Chauvin uses his knee to pin Floyd's neck for about nine minutes while bystanders shout at him to stop.
+Bystander video shows Floyd crying “I can't breathe” multiple times before going limp.
+He's pronounced dead at a hospital.